oxheadalpha/nft-tutorial/README.md

 If you are using `testnet`, your originated contracts will remain on the blockchain and you can inspect them afterwards using an block explorer like [BCD](https://better-call.dev/).

+_Note: Although `testnet` configuration already has two aliases `bob` and `alice`, it is a good practice to create your own alias from the faucet file (see `tznft add-alias-faucet` command described below) and use it as a signer for the commands like `mint`, `transfer` and `show_balance`.
+This way your Tezos operations will not interfere with the operations initiated by other users._

 #### Alias Configuration Commands

 `tznft` allows user to configure and use short names (aliases) instead of typing